Nishant-Kumar-2002/Nishant/README.md

 🔭 I'm an AI Engineer at Signzy.

-   On the side, I’m currently working on deploying deep learning models on edge devices.
+   On the side, I’m currently working with LLMs, RAG and deploying models on production server.

 📫 How to reach me: nishant7264@gmail.com